If we think about it, there are tons of things we can DIY. But we often choose not to.

-One of the biggest mistakes business owners do is not to invest in monthly maintenance.
-I’m not talking about content editing – you should be able to edit your own content.
+One of the biggest mistakes business owners make is not investing in monthly maintenance.
+I’m not talking about content editing – you should be able to edit your content.
 I’m referring to technical maintenance.
-If you have hired a professional web designer to create your website but decided to part ways once the project was finished, then this applies to you too.
-If you have chosen the DIY route and have invested in a ton of plugins and themes, you might be surprised to find out that yes, you need to renew your licenses in order to keep them updated.
+If you have hired a professional web designer to create your website but decided to part ways afterwards, this applies to you too.
+If you have chosen the DIY route and have invested in a ton of plugins and themes, you might be surprised to find out that you need to renew your licenses to keep them updated.

-Cost: Amount of hours spent in backups and updates x Your Hourly Rate (or as much as you think your time is worth)
+Cost: Number of hours spent in backups and updates x Your Hourly Rate (or as much as you think your time is worth)

 Cost of your themes and plugins’ yearly license

 Losing all your hard work because you didn’t keep regular back-ups or updated your website properly

 Dilemma #6 – Temporary solution

 Many businesses that are just starting, thinking that the DIY route could mean spending less money while they don’t have a budget, see this process as a temporary solution.
 But besides the costs you have already been aware of, there’s also another risk associated with this.
 Months or years down the line, you’ll realize that you’ll need to change your website, and your fancy theme doesn’t do the job anymore.
 What now?

 Cost: All the costs mentioned before